Martin-Seysen/mmgroup/docs/source/api.rst

 Warning!
 The functions in this subsection have not yet been tested!

-The following function provides limited support for the computation of the Griess algebra.
+The following functions provide limited support for the computation of the Griess algebra.

 .. autofunction:: mmgroup.axes.Griess

+.. autofunction:: mmgroup.axes.Griess_scalar

+.. autofunction:: mmgroup.axes.product_axis_2A

 Computations in general groups